james-zafar/restapi-workshop/README.md

 # Rest API workshop

-This workshop should should take around 2 hours to complete.
+This workshop should should take around 1 hour to complete.

 ### Prerequisites